 Have you considered adding the link to your webinar landing page in your email signature?

-If you’re sending tons of emails every day, this is an effective way of driving targetted traffic to your landing page-without doing any work at all!
+If you’re sending tons of emails every day or doing regular email marketing, this is an effective way of driving targeted traffic to your landing page without doing any work at all!

 8. Send Reminder Emails That Add Value

-Always send a reminder precisely a week before your webinar:
+Always send email reminders precisely a week before your webinar:

 - Remind them of the date and time,